dyhes/zulip/docs/subsystems/accessibility.md

 ## Guidelines

-In order to accommodate all users, Zulip strives to implement accessibility best practices in its user interface.
+In order to accommodate all users, Aloha strives to implement accessibility best practices in its user interface.
 There are many aspects to accessibility;
 here are some of the more important ones to keep in mind.